Redtail asked Lena, “So how did you come to be part of the Wilder community?”

 Redtail said, “Yeah, I’ve had a couple run-ins with him.
 OK, raspberries and dewberries have round stems and blackberry has a grooved stem –at least the wild ones.
 You’re next.”

-Lena smiled, “Raspberries are ripe around Memorial Day and Blackberries around the 4th of July with dewberries in between.
+Lena smiled, “Raspberries are ripe around Memorial Day and Blackberries around the 4th of July or later with dewberries in between.
 OK, you go.”

 Redtail continued, “Raspberries and blackberries are on upright or arched canes and dewberries are low, sprawling ground-huggers.
 Your turn.”